 Super Bowl Wine Steals

-The big game is this Sunday and that means it’s time to PARTAY Super Bowl-style!
+The Super Bowl is right around the corner but before you plan your Super Bowl Party check out these Super Bowl wine picks.
 No doubt you will be dashing to the store to fill up on chips, hotdogs, hamburgers, cheese dip, guacamole, and wine!
 Wait a minute…did we forget to mention the beer??
 Of course not!
 We at Wine Oh TV understand that beer and Football go together like Roquefort cheese and Sauternes, but we also know that it is possible to pair a good ole American Superbowl party with wine.

 So, we decided to help you find the best all American wine for Super Bowl Sunday.
 We wanted to find a wine that is affordable, easy to find at any major grocery store, and goes well with hotdogs, chili-cheese nachos, and a vegi-dip platter.
 We knew this would be no easy task, so we assembled a team of eclectic judges of all wine tasting abilities, including some who are closet beer drinkers, and created the following guidelines for the wine we were to review:

 1) All wines had to be under $10

 2) Wines had to be available at all major grocery stores chains